 It is possible that your Service Manager system already contains CI records that match CIs in your UCMDB system.
-Rather than add duplicate CI records to your Service Manager system, you can configure Service Manager to reconcile CI records between the two systems based on the values of specific fields.
+Rather than add duplicate CI records to your Service Manager system, you can configure Service Manager to reconcile CI records between the two systems based on specified Discovery Event Manager (DEM) reconciliation rules.